 Will you involve us in our family member’s care?

-Occasionally issues of confidentiality (if a participant revokes the ROI for parents) prevent us from sharing certain information, however, we will work continuously to keep lines of communication open by keeping updated releases of information and reinforcing the importance of family involvement with your loved one.
+Occasionally issues of confidentiality prevent us from sharing certain information, however, we will work continuously to keep lines of communication open by keeping updated releases of information and reinforcing the importance of family involvement with your loved one.

 How long does a participant typically stay in your residential programs?

-Participants of our residential program typically stay anywhere from 3-6 months, but this is determined on an individual basis, as not all our participants’ needs are the same.
+Men in our residential program typically stay anywhere from 3-6 months, but as not all our participants’ needs are the same, this is determined on an individual basis.
 Some stays may be shorter, some may be longer.
 After the first month in the residential program, the clinical team will make recommendations to the participant and their family.
-The recommendations may include staying further in the residential program and this recommendation will be continually and consistently evaluated to determine an appropriate discharge date for each participant.
+Recommendations may include staying further in the residential program and will be continually and consistently evaluated to determine an appropriate discharge date for each participant.

-As the participant’s stay nears the end, the participant works with their team to devise a Transition Plan.
-Sometimes Transition Plans involve returning to their home town or state, sometimes participants choose to remain in the Manchester, NH, Boston area, or Brooksville, FL area and continue with our community-based care teams.
-Either way, WestBridge assists the participant and family with making the transition a safe, smooth and productive one.
+As a participant’s stay nears the end, the participant works with their team to devise a Transition Plan.
+Sometimes Transition Plans involve returning to their hometown or state, sometimes participants choose to remain in the Manchester, NH area and continue with our continuum of care.
+Either way, WestBridge assists a participant and family with making the transition a safe, smooth and productive one.